markusfisch/ShaderEditor/CONTRIBUTING.md

 Contributions Are Welcome
 =========================

-To keep things in shape, I kindly ask you to
+To keep things in good shape, I kindly ask you to

 * comply to the existing [code style][style].
 * be [consistent][pikestyle].
 * be [pragmatic][perils].
 * choose [clear and simple semantics][semantics].
-* have many short methods instead of a lot of [indent][kernel].
+* prefer many short methods over of a lot of [indent][kernel].
 * test.
 * write good a [commit message][commit].
 * open a [pull request][pull].